Course Number and Title: HRI 101 Introduction to Hospitality

 - Describe the hospitality business environment with respect to goal setting and decision making.

-- Provide benchmarks and examples of excellence in leadership, ethical conduct, and professionalism.
+- Articulate benchmarks and examples of excellence in leadership, ethical conduct, and professionalism.

 - Discuss levels of management and key management functions.